Gagné’s 9 Events of Instruction for English Language Lessons

 Note: Gagné’s instructional events have been widely adopted for instructional design purposes in multiple disciplines.
 For example, K-12 school systems utilize his instructional events as a framework for lesson planning and evaluation.

-Teacher Preparation: Review lesson and consider content that requires scaffolding (support) such as bringing in realia or images of uncommon words, prepping for reviewing grammar or pronunciation rules, or considering practice activities and resources.
+Teacher Preparation: Review the lesson and consider content that requires scaffolding (support) to English speakers of other languages (ESOL) such as bringing in realia or images of uncommon words, prepping review of grammar or pronunciation rules, or considering practice activities and resources.
 Gagné’s (1985) nine events are iterative meaning you can jump around.
 For example, you might need to gain attention or provide feedback at different moments in a lesson.
 Also, ongoing assessment should occur for formative assessment checks in addition to summative assessment (test of everything they learned) at the conclusion.

-- Gain Attention: (Simple strategies) Show images or items you plan to discuss in lesson.
+- Gain Attention: (Simple strategies) Show images or items you plan to discuss in the lesson.
 Practice pronouncing them.
 Ask if they are familiar with them.
-(Complex strategy) Role-play activity with ESL teachers to demonstrate situation.
+(Complex strategy) Role-play activity with ESOL teachers to demonstrate the situation.